ironhack-labs/lab-javascript-memory-game/README.md

 ## Test Your Code

-This LAB is equipped with unit tests to provide automated feedback on your lab progress.
+This LAB is equipped with unit tests to provide automated feedback on the code you'll write in the `src/memory.js` file.
 In case you want to check the tests, they are in the `tests/memory.spec.js` file.

-To run the tests and your JavaScript code, open the `SpecRunner.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.
+To run the tests, open the `SpecRunner.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.

 To see the outputs of the `console.log` in your JavaScript code, open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).

 <br>

-## Instructions

-### Iteration 0: The game rules
+## The game rules

 Do you remember that game called Memory that you used to play with the actual paper cards?
 To win, you needed to memorize the position of the paired card.
 Well, the logic of the game we will be building is the same.

+**The deck:**

-- The game consists of an even number of cards (precisely, **24**) with a specific image on one side and a generic blue background on the other side.
+- The deck consists of an even number of cards with a specific image on one side and a generic blue background on the other side.
 - Each image appears on two cards.

-**The game rules:**
+**The rules:**

 - When the game starts, all cards are turned face down.
 - The player then flips over two cards, selecting them by clicking on them.